VeritoneAlpha/xpatterns-xframe/README.md

 ```

-You'll now be able to access your notebook at http://localhost:8888 with Sample notebooks
+You'll now be able to access your [xFrame Notebook](http://localhost:8888) to run the Examples

 Run the xFrame Example Notebooks
 ----------------